Oxted to Lingfield Walk

 -

 For the suggested route keep ahead along the bottom edge of the wood.
-At the corner follow the path round to the right.
+At the corner follow the path round to the right, now climbing gently and heading SE.

 -